Toyota in motorsport: Cup Series

-As of the 2021 season, 23XI Racing, Gaunt Brothers Racing, Joe Gibbs Racing, and MBM Motorsports run Toyota Camrys in the NASCAR Cup Series.
+As of the 2024 season, 23XI Racing, Joe Gibbs Racing, and Legacy Motor Club run Toyota Camrys in the NASCAR Cup Series.

 After success in the Craftsman Truck Series, Toyota moved to the then Busch Series and Nextel Cup Series with the Toyota Camry for 2007.
 Two relatively new teams, Michael Waltrip Racing and Red Bull Racing Team, along with long-time Cup team Bill Davis Racing spearheaded the initial Toyota Cup program.
 Toyota struggled in its first season in the series, harnessing only two poles in 36 races, and posting only one five top-5 and ten top-10 finishes across 7 Toyota teams.
 After the 2007 season, Toyota added 3-time champion Joe Gibbs Racing and affiliate Hall of Fame Racing to the Camry lineup.
 BAM Racing also joined Toyota Motorsports early in the 2008 season.

 Kyle Busch gave Toyota its first Cup win in the Kobalt Tools 500 at Atlanta Motor Speedway on March 9, 2008; he led a race-high 173 laps in his Snickers-sponsored Camry, owned by Joe Gibbs Racing.
 At the end of the 2008 season, Toyota had 10 victories and Denny Hamlin and Busch finished 8th and 10th respectively in the 2008 Chase for the Sprint Cup.
 In 2009, Toyota would continue its successful run with a further 10 victories, 4 each for star drivers Hamlin and Busch along with surprise wins from MWR's David Reutimann and Red Bull's Brian Vickers.
 By this time Toyota had established itself as a regular winner in NASCAR's top series, but a championship still eluded them.
 Coming off back to back 10 win seasons Toyota was poised to challenge four-time defending series champion Jimmie Johnson and the Chevrolet juggernaut for the crown.
 After a torrid start by Johnson with wins in three of the first five races, Hamlin emerged as a real threat to the dominant Hendrick Motorsports team.
 Hamlin would win a series-high eight races for Toyota during the 2010 campaign and hold the points lead going into the final race of the season before an untimely incident would cost him the title.
 2011 would prove to be a slightly down year for Toyota as flagship team JGR struggled to find the speed they had shown the year before.